Encyclopedia Religiosa

 N.B.

 These articles often focus on non-Christian content.
-We offer these articles because we must put on the Armor of Faith to combat ignorance.
+We offer them because we must wear the Armor of Faith to combat ignorance.

 Why learn about other religions?

 First and foremost, it helps us understand what people believe and why they think the way they do.
-We can, thereby, better relate to others and even understand ourselves.
+Thus, we can better relate to others and even understand ourselves.

 Second, it helps us understand religion and appreciate its positive role, abuses, corruption, and failures.
-It will tend to reduce religious tensions and misunderstandings, fanaticism, superstitions, and prejudices that have been the cause of much suffering and strife throughout history.
+It will reduce religious tensions and misunderstandings, fanaticism, superstitions, and prejudices that have caused much suffering and strife throughout history.

-Third, just as studying different nations and cultures broadens our horizons and causes us to reassess ourselves and our beliefs.
-Just as learning another language can improve the mastery of our language, studying religions is an excellent way to test, process, and deepen our faith and understanding.
+Third, studying different nations and cultures broadens our horizons and causes us to reassess ourselves and our beliefs.
+Just as learning another language can improve our mastery of our language, studying religions is an excellent way to test, process, and deepen our faith and understanding.

 We believe it is presumptuous to assume that the religion one has chosen or was raised in is correct and all others are false.
 It is also presumptuous to think that our beliefs and understandings are objectively accurate, even if we firmly believe in our Christian faith.